Table of Contents

 Remember: Labs have the energy to spare, and like children, they need an outlet for that energy.

 As a companion on walks or runs, they excel at keeping up.
-They can become bored and develop bad habits if they do not have the opportunity to be active.
+On the other hand, they become bored and develop bad habits if they don't have the opportunity to be active.

 Size of Labrador Retrievers

-Paw size when a canine is still a puppy can indicate the dog's size the puppy will grow into.
+Their paw size when as a puppy can indicate the dog's size the puppy will grow into.